leratoshakung-cloud/Bright-Motors-Analysis/README.md

 # 🚗 Bright Motors Sales Performance Analysis

 # 📋Project Overview
-.This project analyzes vehicle sales data from Bright Motors, a US-based automotive dealership network, to uncover insights into sales performance, customer purchasing behavior, profitability, pricing trends, and regional market performance.
+This project analyzes vehicle sales data from Bright Motors, a US-based automotive dealership network, to uncover insights into sales performance, customer purchasing behavior, profitability, pricing trends, and regional market performance.

 The objective was to transform raw sales data into actionable business insights and strategic recommendations using SQL, Databricks, Excel, and data visualization techniques.

 # 🎯 Business Objectives
 The analysis aimed to answer the following key business questions:

-- Which vehicle makes and models generate the most revenue?
+• Which car makes and models generate the most revenue

-- How do price, mileage, and vehicle age impact sales performance?
+• The relationship between price, mileage, and year of manufacture

-- Which regions contribute the most revenue and sales volume?
+• Which regions or locations have the highest sales volumes

-- What are customers' purchasing preferences?
+• Emerging trends in customer purchasing preferences

-- How can profitability and operational efficiency be improved?
+• Recommendations to increase dealership profitability and efficiency

 # 📊 Dataset Overview
 | Metric                | Value                                     |